platonvin/unsafe_math/README.md

 # Unsafe Math

 `unsafe_math` is a proc_macro that brings integer overflow UB and -ffast-math to Rust (it also removes all implicit zero-division checks as side effect).
-Under the hood it replaces most operations with their "unchecked" of "ffun_fast" intrinsic versions.
+Under the hood it replaces most operations with their "unchecked" of "ffun_fast" intrinsic versions.\
+Requires nightly

 ## Usage
 Simply add `#[unsafe_math]` attribute to the scope you want it to apply to